3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 iface eth0 inet dhcp
 ~~~~~~~~~~~~~

-Any of this file can be edit using command `sudo nano path_to_file`.
+Any of these files can be edit using command `sudo nano path_to_file`.
 After making necessary changes use command

 ~~~~~~~~~~~~~{.sh}